victordomingos/NiceTelescopePlanner/README.md

 - MySQL Java Connector

-- SwingX, a ser of GUI components that extend Swing.
+- SwingX, a set of GUI components that extend Swing.